-Instead of TELLING what happened, use your words to paint a picture with a narrative, or a story, to explain what happened.
+Use your words to paint a picture to explain what happened.
 Using a narrative makes your essay more interesting and keeps the reader engaged!

 Two sets of small hands rest on the brick retaining wall, poised and ready for our ballet class.
 Ideally, we’d be in a studio with flooring and a real barre, but today, the driveway is our studio.
 Eager to learn, the girls stand in first position waiting to hear what we’ll be doing.
 I check my notes to see “pliés” with a combination of steps written below.
 This is all very new to me.
 I’ve only ever been the one awaiting instructions, but as I stand in the driveway, it’s my turn to lead the class.
 I’m nervous that I’ll mess up or teach something wrong, but when I look back at the expectant faces of my five- and six-year-old neighbors, I really want this to work.